Dental Bridges in Scottsdale, AZ

 Once your bridge is finished, you return for your second appointment.
 Dr. Wiitala checks its fit and color match with your natural teeth.
 He adjusts the fit as needed.
 If you desire, we can place the bridge with temporary cement so that you can try out the fit for a day or two at home.
 Once satisfied, your bridge is permanently cemented onto your abutment teeth and you’re finished.

-What are the advantages of having a dental bridge?
+The advantages of having a Dental Bridge?

 There are only two options for replacing a missing tooth or teeth, a bridge or a dental implant.
 Bridges, sometimes called partial dentures if replacing a series of missing teeth, are more affordable than implants.
 For most patients replacing a series of teeth with individual implants is not really feasible.
 Bridges also are relatively quick procedures, requiring two not overly long appointments.
 The implant process takes a few months.